 RS-485 to RS-232 dispenser interface converter

-RS-485/RS-232 dispenser interface converter (RS-485 to RS-232 interface and backwards) is used for communication with fuel dispensers, which use RS-485 interface, through RS-232 interface, and also on the contrary: for communication with fuel dispensers, which use RS-232 interface, through RS-485 interface.
+RS485-4 dispenser interface converter (RS-485 to RS-232 interface and backwards) is intended for communication with fuel dispensers, which use RS-232 interface, through interfaces:

 |Power supply voltage||12 V DC|